cloud-gov/common-pipelines/container/README.md

 ## Usage

-Copy the contents of [example](example) into folder `ci/` in your repository.
-In the appropriate folder in CredHub, set `src-repo` to the fully qualified name of the repository in GitHub, like `organization/repository`, and set `image-repository` to the ECR repository name, which should be the name of the GitHub repository without the organization.

-* src-target-branch (todo)
+Copy an example from [examples](examples) into your repository.

+* If you are building a repository in the `cloud-gov` GitHub organization, copy `cloud-gov-repo`.
+  * Set the values in `ci/vars.yml` as needed.
+All values present in the example file are required.
+  * Set `src-repo` to a value like `cloud-gov/your-repository` in CredHub.
+* If you are building a repository in a different GitHub organization, copy `external-repo`.
+  * Set `pipeline-config-repo` to a value like `cloud-gov/your-repository` in CredHub.
+  * Set the values in `ci/vars.yml` as needed.
+All values present in the example file are required.

 Once set, run: